kobotoolbox/kpi/REMOVALS.md

+# Endpoint removals as of release 2.026.27b

+`/api/v2/tags/<uid>` has been removed due to being broken, unused, and providing no value beyond the `/api/v2/tags` list endpoint.
+See kobotoolbox/kpi#7280 for details.

 # Endpoint removals as of release 2.026.22

 ⚠️ As of 2026, the legacy `v1` API has been officially removed.
 To ensure your